SwiftNIO Channels

 configuration: NIOAsyncChannel.Configuration(

-inboundType: ByteBuffer.self, // Read the raw bytes from the socket
+inboundType: ByteBuffer.self, // We'll read the raw bytes from the socket

-outboundType: ByteBuffer.self // Write raw bytes to the socket
+outboundType: ByteBuffer.self // We'll also write raw bytes to the socket

 )